YO!! WHAT IS UP!!!!

 Wes Candela Photography A Selection Of Photographs By Photographer Wes Candela.
 New York City Urban Photography, Yosemite National State Park Black and White Landscapes, Weddings, Candid Moments…Fine Digital Photography For Over A Decade.

-This film, along with many cinematographers and photographers, played a massive part in introducing me to what was possible when capturing life around you.
+This film, along with many cinematographers and photographers, played a massive part in introducing me to what was possible when capturing life around you with a camera, a lense and light

 Coppola wrote the screenplay for the film with Hinton on his days off from shooting The Outsiders .
 He made the films back to back, retaining much of the same cast and crew.
 The film is notable for its avant-garde style with a film noir feel, shot on stark high-contrast black-and-white film, using the spherical cinematographic process with allusions to French New Wave cinema and German Expressionism.